 The False Claims Act also prohibits fraud-in-the-inducement, i.e., where the contract or extension of government benefit was originally obtained through false statements or fraudulent conduct.

-The Supreme Court recognize a fraud-in-the-inducmenent theory when it held in U.S. ex. rel.
+The Supreme Court recognized a fraud-in-the-inducement theory when it held in U.S. ex. rel.
 Marcus v.
 Hess, 317 U.S. 537 (1943) that contracts obtained under a collusive bidding scheme violated the FCA by defrauding the government and compelling it to pay more “than it would have been required to pay had there been free competition in the open market.”

 To establish fraudulent inducement under the FCA, a relator must show that a false statement, omission, or misrepresentation “`caused’ or `induced’ the government to enter into a contract, such that but for the misrepresentations, the government would not have awarded the contract and would not have paid the claim.”
 United States ex rel.
 Thomas v.
 Siemens AG, 991 F. Supp.
 2d 540, 569 (E.D.
 Pa.
 2014).

 A Grant Assurance is a Claim

 A grant assurance in an application for federal funds or a grant progress report is a “claim” under the False Claims Act since representations made in the progress report trigger the payment of grant funds.
 See United States ex rel.
 Bauchwitz v.
 Holloman, 671 F.Supp.2d 674, 689 (E.D.Pa.2009).

 The experienced whistleblower lawyers at leading whistleblower law firm Zuckerman Law have represented whistleblowers under the qui tam provisions of the False Claims Act and under other whistleblower reward and whistleblower protection laws.
 To schedule a free consultation, click here or call us at 202-262-8959.